in ,

 Diabetes that is not under control increases the chance of developing memory loss and other cognitive issues.

-Blood arteries, glial cells, and nerve cells in the brain and peripheral nerves of the body can all suffer harm from blood glucose levels that are above normal.
+Blood arteries, glial cells, and nerve cells in the brain and peripheral nerves of the body can be affected if the blood glucose is high.

 There is also evidence that any type of diabetes can increase the chances of cognitive impairment in individuals.
 [Ref]